-Do You Need a License to Fly a Drone?
+Do You Need a License to Fly a Drone in 2026?

 Recreational Use (No License Required)

-You do NOT need a license only if:
+You do not need a license only if all of the following are true:

-• You are flying strictly for personal enjoyment
+• The flight is strictly for personal enjoyment

 Key point: The flight must be purely recreational at the time of the flight.